fab2s/NodalFlow/README.md

 ## Contributing

-Contributions are welcome.
-A great way to give back would be to share the generic extractors (Redis, RedShift, LDAP etc ...) you may write while using YaEtl as it would direclty benefit to everybody.
-In all cases, do not hesitate to open issues and submit pull requests.
+Contributions are welcome, do not hesitate to open issues and submit pull requests.

 ## License